Where are the best German Christmas markets?

 Planning a trip with LeShuttle to one of the many German Christmas markets is the perfect way to spend times with the ones you love and to experience the festive atmosphere first-hand.

 Throughout the Christmas period, Europe is filled with beautiful festive markets, but one stand out has to be those in Germany which have still retained their authentic charm.
+Germany still celebrates ‘Weinachten’(‘holy nights’) in a very traditional way, and there is something about the fairytale feel of some German cities that adds to the seasonal atmosphere.

 Offering handcrafted quality gifts and adding a bit of magic to your shopping expeditions, let LeShuttle introduce you to some of the top festive markets in Germany.